Shiv Verma: Later life

 In 1948, Verma was elected secretary of the Uttar Pradesh state committee of the Communist Party of India.
 He was imprisoned several times during the years 1948, 1962, and 1965 when the ruling Indian National Congress took action against the communist parties.
-Verma sided with the CPI(M) but gradually faced opposition and humiliation during the internal rift for election tickets.
-Though Verma got the MP ticket of CPI (M) from Kanpur in 1971 but defeated by his rival independent communist candidate S.M.
-Banerjee.
+Verma sided with the CPI(M).
+Verma got the MP ticket of CPI(M) from Kanpur in 1971, he was defeated by his rival, independent communist candidate S.M.
+Banerjee supported by the CPI.

 He incessantly tried to factually portray the Indian revolutionaries and counter the polarized opinions about them.
 He became the editor of ‘लोकलहर’ (Loklahar) and ‘Naya Savera’, the mouthpiece of the then Communist Party of India.
 He was also the editor of a Hindi journal Naya Path.
 He was a lifelong trustee of the Lucknow Montessori Society started by Durga bhabhi.
 He also founded the Martyrs Memorial and Freedom Struggle Research Centre, Lucknow.
 He traveled all over the country to collect articles, photographs, etc., of the revolutionaries.
 He even went to the British Museum, London, in this very connection.